Granite Construction's (GVA) CEO James Roberts on Q3 2017 Results - Earnings Call Transcript

 James Roberts

 Well, I will say this Bobby that, they is no doubt that there were several players that were impacted from the fires.
 We know quite well and in fact some of them partner with, some of, we provide aggregates to their businesses and some of our main supplier aggregates to our businesses.
 I have not heard of any business in the Napa area itself, that is basically shutdown, because in the fires.
 I do know that is slowdown some of the actual work in the area for a short while.
 But I’m not, I am just not aware of any individual business.
-But it’s a really good point and I know that our people in the [indiscernible] and North Bay area were closer with and I’m going to actually reach out after this to find out if they heard anything from our competitors, but nothing of significance Bobby at this time.
+But it’s a really good point and I know that our people in the Ukiah and North Bay area were closer with and I’m going to actually reach out after this to find out if they heard anything from our competitors, but nothing of significance Bobby at this time.

 Operator